Magnetic excitations in the spin-1/2 triangular-lattice antiferromagnet Cs$_2$CuBr$_4$

 A single-line ESR absorption was detected in the paramagnetic phase ($T\gg J/k_B$), yielding $g_a=2.15(2)$, $g_b=2.07(2)$, $g_c=2.23(2)$ ($T=294$ K) and $g_a=2.15(2)$, $g_b=2.11(2)$, $g_c=2.26(2)$ ($T=77$ K).
 Pronounced evolution of the ESR spectrum was observed upon cooling.

-The frequency-field diagram of magnetic excitations in Cs$_2$CuBr$_4$ measured at temperatures between 0.4 and 4 K with magnetic field, $H$, applied along the $b$ axis is shown in Fig.\ \ref{fig:CCB_FFD_b}.
-Corresponding examples of ESR spectra are presented in Fig.\ \ref{fig:CCB_Spectra}.
+The frequency-field diagram of magnetic excitations in Cs$_2$CuBr$_4$ measured between 0.4 and 4 K for magnetic fields, $H$, applied along the $b$ axis is shown in Fig.\ \ref{fig:CCB_FFD_b}.
+Some examples of ESR spectra of magnetic excitations at different frequencies are presented in Fig.\ \ref{fig:CCB_Spectra}.
 For this orientation, a single gapped mode (labeled B) was observed, whose frequency-field dependence can be described using the equation:

-where $\omega_B$ is the resonance frequency, $\hbar$ is the Dirac constant, $\mu_B$ is the Bohr magneton, $g^*$ is the paramagnetic $g$ factor ($g$ factor measured at $T=77$ K, $g^*=2.11$, was used for the fit and calculations), and $\Delta$ is the zero-field excitation gap.
-The best fit was obtained using $\Delta=199(4)$ GHz (which corresponds to 9.5 K on the temperature scale) for $T=1.5$ K and $\Delta = 209(4)$ GHz (10 K) for $T=0.4$ K. The temperature dependence of the ESR field position at a frequency of 295.2 GHz is shown in Fig.\ \ref{fig:CCB_TD} by squares.
-Using these data and Eq. \ref{CCB_FFD_b} the gap size $\Delta$ can be calculated.
-The corresponding temperature dependence is shown in Fig.\ \ref{fig:CCB_TD} by circles.
-We found that the gap in Cs$_2$CuBr$_4$ persists up to relatively high temperatures ($T\sim 3-4 J/k_B$), suggesting the presence of spin correlations responsible for the gap opening well above $T_N$.
-On the other hand, as wee see, the transition into the 3D long-range ordered phase at $T_N$ does not noticeably affect the high-energy ($\sim J$) excitation spectrum, leaving the gap size almost unchanged.
-Similar effects were observed in a number of quantum AFs (see, $e.g.$, \cite{Zal,Coldea_coex,Lake1,Lake2}) and appear to be a generic feature of low-D spin systems located in the close vicinity to a quantum critical point, separating 3D magnetically ordered and disordered states.
+where $\nu$ is the resonance frequency, $h$ is the Planck constant, $\mu_B$ is the Bohr magneton, $g^*$ is the paramagnetic $g$ factor (the $g$ factor measured at $T=77$ K, $g^*=2.11$, was used for the fit and calculations), and $\Delta$ is the zero-field excitation gap.
+The best fit was obtained using $\Delta=199(4)$ GHz (which corresponds to 9.5 K) for $T=1.5$ K.

-For $H \| a$ and $H \| c$, two pairs of ESR modes were observed (modes A and A$'$, C and C$'$, respectively); the corresponding frequency-field ESR dependences at $T=1.5$ K are shown in Fig.\ \ref{fig:CCB_FFD_ac}.
-Upon rotating the sample around $c$ and $a$ axes, the modes A, A$'$ and C, C$'$ (respectively) merge into the single mode B at $HH \| b$ (not shown here), which makes this direction special \cite{rem3}.
-A pronounced anisotropy of magnetic properties of Cs$_2$CuBr$_4$ (with DM interaction playing a particular important role \cite{Chub,Griset}) has been revealed also in magnetization measurements \cite{Ono_PRB}.
+The temperature dependence of the ESR field position at a frequency of 295.2 GHz with magnetic field applied along the $b$ axis is shown in Fig.\ \ref{fig:CCB_TD} by squares.
+Using these data and Eq. (\ref{CCB_FFD_b}), the gap size $\Delta$ can be calculated for different temperatures (circles in Fig.\ \ref{fig:CCB_TD}).
+We found that the gap in Cs$_2$CuBr$_4$ persists up to relatively high temperatures ($T \sim J/k_B$ and above), suggesting the presence of short-range-order spin correlations, responsible for the gap opening, well above $T_N$.